 - Start the stopwatch when water is added to the cement.
 And also note the temperature.

 - In this test, a 1mm diameter needle (c) is used for penetration purposes.

 - Lower the needle bring it in contact with the surface of the mould paste and quickly release.

 - Allow it to penetrate in mould paste.
 Beginning the needle is completely penetrate.
 But after some time when the paste starts losing plasticity, the needle may penetrate only to a depth of 33 to 35mm from the top.

 - The time between water add in cement and the needle penetrate only to a depth of 33 to 35mm from the top is known as initial setting time of cement.

 b.)
 Final setting time test for cement:

 This test is also similar to Initial setting time test.

-In this test the needle (c) is replace with circular attachment needle of the vicat apparatus.
+In this test the needle (c) is replaced with circular attachment needle of the vicat apparatus.

 The cement shall be considered as finally set when, upon, lowering the attachment gently cover the surface of the test block, the center needle makes an impression, while the circular cutting edge of the attachment fails to do so.

 In other words, the paste has attained such hardness that the center needle does not pierce through the paste more than 0.5 mm.